 For the crepe batter:

-- 2 tbsp flax meal, (ground flax seeds, I do mine in a coffee grinder)
+- 2 tablespoon flax meal (ground flax seeds, I do mine in a coffee grinder)

 - 2 cups white flour

-- 1-2 tsp coconut oil for cooking crepes
+- 1-2 teaspoon coconut oil for cooking crepes

 For the chocolate ganache: